sodadata/docs/soda-library/python_api.md

 def get_scan_results(self) -> dict
 ```
 Returns a dictionary containing the results of the scan.
-The scan results dictionary with the following keys:
+The scan results dictionary has the following keys:
 ```
 "definitionName"
 "defaultDataSource"